 This is a compilation of previously reviewed books that don’t focus on Father’s Day so much as have good representations of dads in them.
 From the natural world of seahorses and penguins, to something that has become Daddy’s job at our house; bedtime and cleaning out the car, all these books offer positive portrayals of fatherhood.

-This Is the Van That Dad Cleaned by Lisa Campbell Ernst gave me a good chuckle, I only have one child and my car seems to multiply sippy cups, cheddar bunny crumbs and a mess on it”™s own!
-This book is about a dad with a van, a clean van and 3 kids who ruin that very quickly.
-The siblings act like siblings teasing and fighting while making a growing mess in their poor dad”™s clean van.
-The book is a poem that keeps growing and growing like the mess.
-In the end the kids are the ones that clean up the mess and I like that, in our house like the book even the baby helps clean up.
+This Is the Van That Dad Cleaned by Lisa Campbell Ernst gave me a good chuckle, I only have one child and my car seems to multiply sippy cups, cheddar bunny crumbs, and a mess on its own!
+This book is about a dad with a van, a clean van, and 3 kids who ruin that very quickly.
+The siblings act like siblings teasing and fighting while making a growing mess in their poor dad’s clean van.
+The book is a poem that keeps growing and growing like a mess.
+In the end, the kids are the ones that clean up the mess and I like that, in our house like the book even the baby helps clean up.

-The Emperor’s Egg by Martin Jenkins is a good non fiction book written like a story about penguins and more specifically about how the father penguin cares for the egg.
-The illustrations in the book are wonderful and will likely appeal to younger children as well as the target 4-6 year olds audience that the text is geared towards.
-I have used this in a Pre K class and by the end of the year the children were ready and able to sit and pay attention to the whole book.
+The Emperor’s Egg by Martin Jenkins is a good non-fiction book written like a story about penguins and more specifically about how the father penguin cares for the egg.
+The illustrations in the book are wonderful and will likely appeal to younger children as well as the target 4-6-year-olds audience that the text is geared towards.
+I have used this in a Pre-K class and by the end of the year, the children were ready and able to sit and pay attention to the whole book.